There is a wide range of Thai hostels; some of them are perfect for solo-travelers, and couples, others for the party

 Female solo travellers, backpackers, couples, friends and families will find something to suit them, there’s absolutely no doubt about it.

-We are Hostelgeeks and we discover the world’s greatest hostels, including the absolute best hostels in Thailand.
+We are Hostelgeeks and we discover the world’s greatest hostels, including the absolute best backpacker hostels in Thailand.

 This list will help you to choose well.

-We’ve collected a bunch of awesome 5 Star Hostels in different destinations across Thailand.
+We’ve collected a bunch of awesome 5 Star Hostels in different destinations across the country and SE Asia.
 Go on, have a look!

 About this guide: We organized this guide by destination, in this case cities and islands.
 We will take you from Bangkok to the North and then to the island regions around.